AccelNA/timeLogs/README.md

 ##<a name="Build"></a>How to build
-To Build this application, You need to have some configurations done in your roo folder.
+To Build this application, You need to have some configurations done in your root folder.

+##Prerequisites

+* First you need to install Node.js.
+In this application we have used different types of Node packeages.
+You can find installation details from here.
+* Inserver side we are using php and databse is MySql, So you need to install WAP/LAMP server.

 [Technologies Used]: #Technology
 [Features]: #Features
 [Functionality]: #Functionality
 [How to build]: #Build
+[installation details from here]:https://nodejs.org/